franzbu/EnhancedSpaces.spoon/README.md

 ## Moving and Resizing Windows:

 With SpaceHammer you can automatically resize and position the windows on your mSpaces according to a dynamically changing grid size.
-Let us first talk about manual moving and resizing, though:
+Let us first discuss manual moving and resizing, though:

 ### Manual Moving and Positioning